wlambert01/harshQA/README.md

 ### Installing Tika on Windows with a proxy

 Tika is simply the best solution to retrieve the content of a pdf files yet.
 Other libraries fail to handle linebreaks and manage different encodings.

-To install tika just enter ```bash pip install tika ```
+To install tika without proxies installed :

-However if you have a proxy you need to go through this steps

 ```bash
 pip install tika
 ```
+To install tika with a proxy you need to go through this steps:

 ### Installing pattern